root-project/root/tutorials/webgui/ping/Readme.md

 3 - in addition to special THttpThread also window starts own thread 4 - let invoke webwindow callbacks in the civetweb threads, expert mode only

-One also can perform same tests with longpoll emulation of web sockets, if asdding 10 to second parameter
+One also can perform same tests with longpoll emulation of web sockets, if adding 10 to second parameter

+When running in batch mode, function blocked until 200 round-trip packets send by the client or 50s elappsed.
+Therefore ping.cxx test can be used for RWebWindow functionality tests like `root -l -b "ping.cxx(10,2)" -q`